microsoft/InventorySample/docs/chapters/dataaccess.md

 ### Lifetime

 The lifetime of the context begins when the context is declared and finishes when the context is disposed or when is garbage-collected.
-Therefore the correct way to use it is with a `using` clause to make sure that the context is disposed after operate with the database:
+Therefore, the correct way to use it is with a `using` clause to make sure that the context is disposed after operate with the database:

 ```c#
 using (var context = new SQLiteDb())